Estimate Time7 min

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.

-1. The national average money market account annual percentage yield (APY) was 0.14% as of August 15, 2022, according to the Federal Deposit Insurance Corporation (FDIC).
-2 & 3.
-You could lose money by investing in a money market fund.
+3. You could lose money by investing in a money market fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-The Fund may impose a fee upon the sale of your shares or may temporarily suspend your ability to sell shares if the fund’s liquidity falls below required minimums because of market conditions or other factors.
-An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The fund’s sponsor has no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.
-4. 2019 employer health benefits survey, Sep.
-25, 2019, KFF.org, Kaiser Family Foundation,
+An investment in the fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Fidelity Investments and its affiliates, the fund’s sponsor, is not required to reimburse the fund for losses, and you should not expect that the sponsor will provide financial support to the fund at any time, including during periods of market stress.
+Fidelity's government and U.S. Treasury money market funds will not impose a fee upon the sale of your shares.

 Any fixed income security sold or redeemed prior to maturity may be subject to a substantial gain or loss.
 Your ability to sell a CD on the secondary market is subject to market conditions.
 If your CD has a step rate, the interest rate may be higher or lower than prevailing market rates.
 The initial rate on a step-rate CD is not the yield to maturity.
 If your CD has a call provision, which many step-rate CDs do, the decision to call the CD is at the issuer's sole discretion.
 Also, if the issuer calls the CD, you may obtain a less favorable interest rate upon reinvestment of your funds.
 Fidelity makes no judgment as to the creditworthiness of the issuing institution.